AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 # tensor([[False, False,  True],
 #         [ True,  True, False]])
 ```
-We will compare in the following code block an action head with and without masking.
+Then we compare action head with and without masking.
 ```python
 head = CategoricalMasked(logits=logits_or_qvalues)
 print(head.probs) # Impossible action are not masked